-Rose gold is created by mixing pure gold with copper.Caring for Gold
+Rose gold is created by mixing pure gold with copper.

 Platinum is one of the most popular metals for engagement rings.
-Platinum is naturally white and its colour will never fade or change colour.
+It is naturally white and its colour will never fade or change colour.
 It complements the beauty and sparkle of a diamond magnificently.

 Platinum is four times stronger and 40% heavier than gold and is renowned for its hard wearing properties.

-Platinum is a rare metal, more than 30 times rarer than gold, this is why platinum is more expensive than the other precious metals.
+Platinum is a rare precious metal, more than 30 times rarer than gold, this is why platinum is more expensive than the other precious metals.